George Miller's unrealized projects: Mad Max: Fury Road sequels and spinoffs

 In 2011, Miller and McCarthy found during the writing process for Mad Max: Fury Road that they had enough story material for two additional scripts.
 One of these, entitled Mad Max: Furiosa, had already been completed, and Miller hoped to film it after the release of Fury Road.
 In March 2015, during an interview with Esquire, Hardy revealed that he was attached to star in three more Mad Max films following Fury Road.
 In May 2015, Miller told Wired: "Should Fury Road be successful, I've got two other stories to tell."
 Later in May, Miller revealed that plans for the sequel had changed and the fifth film in the franchise will instead be titled Mad Max: The Wasteland.
 In October 2015, Miller's team had two scripts for sequels which they ended up with during the writing process.
 Later that month, he clarified that Mad Max: The Wasteland was a working title for the sequel.
 Miller reaffirmed his intent to continue the franchise after reports to the contrary surfaced following an interview in January 2016.
 In November 2017, it was reported that a lawsuit filed by Miller's production company against Warner Bros. over a disputed $7 million bonus was likely to delay the production of any sequels.
 In July 2019, Miller told IndieWire: "There are two stories, both involving Mad Max, and also a Furiosa story.
 We're still solving, we've got to play out the Warners thing, it seems to be pretty clear that it's going to happen."
 Production of the sequels and spinoffs were delayed until after the lawsuit was settled.
-In October 2020, a prequel titled Furiosa entered "advanced development" at Warner Bros., with Miller set to direct.
-Anya Taylor-Joy has been cast to portray a young Furiosa, while Chris Hemsworth and Yahya Abdul-Mateen II will also star.
-Miller will co-write the screenplay with Nico Lathouris, while Miller and Doug Mitchell will produce through their Kennedy Miller Mitchell banner.